Facebook still cashing in on user data as sales surge

 The social network also said user engagement grew on all devices.
 The social network had 2.2 billion monthly users in the quarter, up 13 percent from the year before.
 Facebook also said its employee headcount grew to 27,742, a 48 percent increase year over year.
 That doesn't include the 20,000 contractors Zuckerberg has promised to add in security and content moderation before the year is over.

-The backlash triggered the hashtag #DeleteFacebook to trend on Twitter.
+The Cambridge Analytica backlash triggered the hashtag #DeleteFacebook to trend on Twitter.
 High-profile people in the tech world said they were leaving the social network, including Brian Acton, cofounder of Facebook-owned WhatsApp, and Steve Wozniak, co-founder of Apple.
-Sheryl Sandberg, Facebook's COO, said some advertisers had taken a "pause" with Facebook amid the scandal.
+Facebook COO Sheryl Sandberg said some advertisers had taken a "pause" with Facebook amid the scandal.

-Even so, Facebook on Wednesday said user engagement across all devices "continue to grow" and reported the number of people who log in at least once a month grew more than 3 percent over the previous quarter, to 2.196 billion users.
+The heightened sensitivity around user privacy could affect Facebook in other ways.
+The GDPR, a rule in the European Union that gives people more control over their personal data, goes into effect May 25.
+Facebook CFO Dave Wehner said the new regulation could mean that user numbers in Europe may be "flat" in the second quarter.

-Still, Zuckerberg said during a conference call with reporters earlier this month that Facebook hasn't seen a "meaningful impact" from the #DeleteFacebook campaign.
+The scandal has also sparked debate over the business model of tech giants like Facebook and Google, which gather personal data on users to target ads at them.
+During Zuckerberg's congressional testimony, he teased the idea of a paid version of Facebook that presumably wouldn't sell ads.
+On Wednesday, Sandberg mentioned the idea again.
+"We certainly thought about lots of other forms of monetization including subscriptions, and we'll always continue to consider everything," she said.

 Cambridge Analytica: Everything you need to know about Facebook's data mining scandal.